autoplot/documentation/docs/vap_files.md

 http://autoplot.org/data/autoplot.vap then http://autoplot.org/data/autoplot.vap?timerange=2000-01-12
 will load the same data but for 2000-01-12.
 Note the File&raar;"Open Vap File" has a gui control to pick a different time.

+# saving .vap files
+When saving a .vap file, you have the option to "embed the data" within the output.
+This writes not a .vap file but a .zip file containing the .vap file and the data used to make the plot.
+This will create a .vap.zip file, which can then be used on the road without having to load the data again.

+Note that if you are plotting data from files which have been saved to your computer, then the .vap will contain references to data that will only work on your computer.
+This is another case where it might be easier to share a .vap.zip file, because the local data from your computer will be embedded within the file.